chunkstories/www/content/blog/a-note-on-descriptor-indexing.md

 | 1 | Enabling the core feature `sampledImageArrayDynamicIndexing` | You can index into your texture arrays with whatever you want ( your index can be *dynamic*, that is, known only at runtime) but the index has to be *uniform* accross the draw call: it has to be the same for all shader invocations otherwise it is undefined behavior and you get nasty visual corruptions. |
 | 2 | Support for `VK_EXT_descriptor_indexing` and enabling the extension feature `sampledImageArrayNonUniformIndexing` | Indexes can be dynamically *non-uniform*: they can freely diverge between shader invocations.
 This means you can use anything you want as an index: a `flat int` vertex input attribute, the draw/instanceID, an atomic counter, a random number ...

 Tier 0 is essentially irrelevant because almost all Vulkan-enabled devices have dynamic uniform indexing of texture arrays.
 It's mostly representing older hardware that had no concept of arrays of samplers natively.
-Stuff like MoltenVK and Swiftshader don't support them, but that's more of a work-in-progress issue than an limitation of the underlying hardware.
+Stuff like MoltenVK and Swiftshader don't support them, but that's more of a work-in-progress issue than a limitation of the underlying hardware.

-Tier 1 is where interesting stuff begins, but it ultimately isn't a great solution: it can help you avoid switching texture descriptors arround by using an index stored in a push constant or an UBO indexed by the baseInstanceIndex, but you are still required to make sure whatever you use as indexes are uniform, and thus the same textures are used accross one draw (including multiple instances of that draw if it's instanced), and so you can't batch much with instancing, you can mostly save on swapping descriptors arround.
-You can however cut pretty well into the number of vkCmdDraw, since each entry in those is considered a seperate draw when it comes to uniformity in shader wavefronts.
+Tier 1 is where interesting stuff begins, but it ultimately isn't a great solution: it can help you avoid switching texture descriptors arround by using an index stored in a push constant or an UBO indexed by the baseInstanceIndex, but you are still required to make sure whatever you use as indexes are uniform, and thus the same textures are used across one draw (including multiple instances of that draw if it's instanced), and so you can't batch much with instancing, you can mostly save on swapping descriptors arround.
+You can, however, cut pretty well into the number of vkCmdDraw, since each entry in those is considered a separate draw when it comes to uniformity in shader wavefronts.

 Tier 2 is the real deal, the EXT_descriptor_indexing extension gives devices a "non-uniform dynamic descriptor indexing" feature you can use in combination with unsized descriptors (= giant descriptors whose size is runtime dependent).
 This enables the use case where you make one giant descriptor set with all your texture resources in an unsized array, and then you can use regular integers to index that array, effectively getting non-opaque texture handles like you would have gotten with `GL_ARB_bindless_texture`, except this time supporting non-uniform access, **something you cannot do at all on AMD and Intel in OpenGL**, since they don't expose any extension for that functionality.
 This is one of the rare cases where Vulkan has an actual exclusive feature!

 I point you to [this presentation](https://www.youtube.com/watch?v=tXipcoeuNh4) on Youtube for more details on the VK_ext_descriptor_indexing extension and how it works.
 I will be relying on that tier of support with the Vulkan backend for Chunk Stories, and will now explain the rationale for why.

 ![](/images/blog/descriptor_indexing_corruption.png)
 *What you get if you try to use non-uniform indexes with Tier 1 support.
-Disguting.*
+Disgusting.*

 ## Caveats with using descriptor indexing